Ceiling Fan Direction

 Here are a couple YouTube videos that do a decent job of explaining the basics of Summer/Winter operation of a ceiling fan.

-which is also available in 4 speed pull chain.
+which is also available with a 6 Speed DC Motor.
 The Casablanca Panama is one of the highest quality ceiling fans

 on the market, and one of the best choices for fans that are used in both summer and winter.
 My only criticism of this video is the recommendation to use the fan on medium speed...I

 prefer higher speeds on very warm days...and the lowest speed during the winter.
 6 speed fans like the Inteli-Touch Panama or the Emerson Eco fans are advantageous because they give you

 the ability to fine tune the speed depending on how hot or cold it is.
 This video can be found directly on YouTube here: http://www.youtube.com/watch?v=3HZwG9zDiJA

 This video also explains how ceiling fans cool you off by creating a wind-chill effect rather than by lowering the temperature of the room.

 It also describes the proper direction for ceiling fan operation in summer and winter as well as the reasoning behind it.